ChrisMcNealy/Game-Structure/README.md

 *[Microsoft Visual C++ 2008 Redistributable] (http://www.microsoft.com/en-us/download/details.aspx?id=29)

-IMPORTANT: The "GameContents" folder must be in the same directory as the program.
+**IMPORTANT**: The "GameContents" folder must be in the same directory as the program.